nimosaid/Angular-Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.

-uotes is a web application that gathers inforomation about different quotes from various individuals past and present.
+Quotes is a web application that gathers inforomation about different quotes from various individuals past and present.
 What was said ,who said them and who posed the quote plus the time that has passed since the post was made published.Quotes made past and present.
 16/03/2018

 By Nimo Said

 Moringa School

 ##Description